Macross-Software/core/ClassLibraries/Macross.Windows.Debugging/README.md

 	}
 	```

-	Note: You should use wildcards when defining filters.
+	**Notes**: 1) You should use wildcards when defining filters.
+2) Once you define one group option, the two default rules will no longer be applied.

   * Code-based Grouping